5c Gaol Lane

 What sort of accommodation will I be staying in?

-The vast majority of Politrippers will be placed with local party members or supporters, with at least 2 volunteers per house.
-Some may be active volunteers who will be able to tell you a lot about the local issues you’ll be campaigning on and the candidates you’ll be campaigning for and against.
+The vast majority of Politrippers will be placed with local party members or supporters, with at least 2 volunteers of the same gender per house.
+Some hosts may be active volunteers who will be able to tell you a lot about the local issues you’ll be campaigning on and the candidates you’ll be campaigning for and against.

 You could be staying in a guest house with the whole place to yourself, or in a spare bedroom.
 In some cases you may have to share a room with other volunteers, however we will always make you aware of this before arrival.
 Either way, we guarantee it will be an authentic experience, embedding you right in the heart of the community you’ll be campaigning in.